bplmaps/lmec-main-site/content/articles/visualizing-change-in-boston-activism-over-time.md

 #### Southwest Expressway

 On the other side of the Charles River, residents in Roxbury mobilized efforts around not only the Inner Belt proposal, but also plans for the Southwest Expressway.
-The Expressway was designed as a [twelve-lane extension](https://www.bostonpreservation.org/news-item/tiny-story-southwest-corridor-park) of I-95 and would run through Milton, Hyde Park, Jamaica Plain, Roxbury, and the South End.
+The Expressway was designed as a [twelve-lane extension](https://www.bostonpreservation.org/news-item/tiny-story-southwest-corridor-park) of I-95 to relieve traffic congestion on Washington Street and Blue Hill Avenue, running through Milton, Hyde Park, Jamaica Plain, Roxbury, and the South End.

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:7h14cv99n/full/full/0/default.jpg" caption="[This 1964 map](https://www.digitalcommonwealth.org/search/commonwealth:7h14cv973) accompanied a report to determine the extent displacement if the Southwest Expressway were completed." class="figure-center" >}}